Assets and Liabilities, at Fair Value

 Margin and Borrowed Metals Liabilities.
 Margin and borrowed metals liabilities consist of the Company's commodity obligations to margin customers and suppliers, respectively.
 Margin liabilities and borrowed metals liabilities are carried at fair value, which is determined using quoted market pricing and data derived from the markets on which the underlying commodities are traded.
 Margin and borrowed metals liabilities are classified in Level 1 of the valuation hierarchy.

-The following tables present information about the Company's assets and liabilities measured at fair value on a recurring basis as of December 31, 2022 and June 30, 2022, aggregated by each fair value hierarchy level:
+The following tables present information about the Company's assets and liabilities measured at fair value on a recurring basis as of June 30, 2021 and June 30, 2020, aggregated by the level in the fair value hierarchy within which the measurements fall:

 There were no transfers in or out of Level 2 or 3 from other levels within the fair value hierarchy during the reported periods.